Indigenous Peoples in the Archives

 “I find living in the House not only gives me contact with people from other lands…but it helps me to form my own ideas through listening to the conversations of other Americans.”

-A lifelong teacher and student, Nicodemus went on to earn degrees in law and music and served on his tribal council and acted as a tribal judge.
-He devoted the rest of his life to teaching and preserving the Coeur d’Alene culture and language.
-When he died in 2004, Nicodemus was only one of five known people to speak Snchitsu’umshtsn fluently, but because of the work he did in his lifetime, this language still exists.
+A lifelong teacher and student, Nicodemus earned degrees in law and music and served on his tribal council.
+When he died in 2004, Nicodemus was only one of five known people to speak Snchitsu’umshtsn fluently.
+However, because Nicodemus devoted his life to preserving the Coeur d’Alene culture, this language still exists today.

 Leon Polk Smith / Leon Polk Smith Foundation